The teachings of the Angel

 Conflict of interest :

-This theory is related to a French book : “L'origine de la matière”.
-This book belongs to a catalogue named “Les Enseignements de l’Ange”.
-This collection got a lot of theories including the start of life in the second tome (Les origines de la vie).
+This theory is related to a book : “The origin of matter”.
+This book is a product of a French encyclopedia named “Les Enseignements de l’Ange”.
+This collection has a lot of theories, including the beginning of life in the second tome (Les origines de la vie).
 So, there is conflict of interest: being right makes sales while being wrong makes idiots!
 This can lead to human blunders.
 This is why we must exercise caution: because conflict is unavoidable, information can only be validated if it is confirmed by a computer simulation.

 The debate :